Why You Don’t Know What You Want in Your Relationship Anymore

 What it does is interrupt the move as it is happening.

 You are partway through adjusting.
 Your attention has already moved outward.
 Your answer is beginning to tilt.
-And then you catch it.
+Then you catch it.

 Not a decision.
 Not even a correction.
 Just a moment where you see yourself leaving your own response behind.